Go for a meatless meal with these delicious and healthy falafels! Perfect vegetarian option for the whole family!

 I went through this spell over the past month or so where I just wasn’t feeling the meat.
 I was really bored of the chicken, beef and pork and started craving more vegetarian options.
 I’ve always loved falafels, and I remember when I was a kid, one of my favourite things to get when I was eating out was a falafel pita.
 There’s just so much flavour packed into those little falafel patties!

 Last week, I whipped up a batch of these falafels and Matt and I were eating them like crazy!
 They taste great on pitas with hummus, or even just as a snack dipped in some tzatziki or hummus!
 As an added bonus, they are a great source of protein and fibre, which makes them super filling.
-This recipe makes about 30 falafels, so I highly recommend that you whip up the whole batch and store any extras in the freezer for a quick and easy meal or snack!
+This recipe makes about 24 falafels, so I highly recommend that you whip up the whole batch and store any extras in the freezer for a quick and easy meal or snack!
 Between the two of us, they didn’t last long!

-- 1 onion, chopped
+- 1 small onion, chopped

-- 2 - 3 handfuls of fresh parsley
+- 1 small handful of fresh parsley

-- 4 tbsp olive oil
+- 1 tbsp. olive oil

 - 1 tsp. salt

-- Form the falafel mixture into approximately 30 flat mini burgers.
+- Form the falafel mixture into approximately 24 small thick patties.

-Nutrients per serving: (per 3 falafels)
+Nutrients per serving: (per 4 falafels)

-Servings: 10 • Calories: 148 • Fat: 7 g • Carbohydrates: 19 g • Fibre: 5 g • Protein: 6 g • Sugar: 4 g • Sodium: 379 mg • Cholesterol: 0 mg
+Servings: 6 • Calories: 148 • Fat: 7 g • Carbohydrates: 19 g • Fibre: 5 g • Protein: 6 g • Sugar: 4 g • Sodium: 379 mg • Cholesterol: 0 mg